TIny-Hacker/ccsc-tutorial/example.md

     ```

     With `baseurl` set in the special file `_config.yml`, we'll be able
-    to use `site:baseurl` in other files in place of the base URL for
+    to use `site.baseurl` in other files in place of the base URL for
     the site...so that we only have to set that in one place, `_config.yml`.

 3. Here's what's in